sacry-/sacry-.github.io/_posts/2017-07-29-3-docker-and-machine-learning.md

 analyze(result_table)
 ```

-The wrong results are much more interesting than correct ones.
+The wrong results are much more interesting than the correct ones.
 The above classifier has an accuracy of around 96%. `5 were classified as engineers` despite being in the c-level category, `3 as product` despite being c-level and `4 as c-level` despite being engineer and product.
 The v-measure is only 80% because of this fact.
 On the wrongly assigned labels `c-level` seems to be very ambiguous and widely spread.

 ```python
 wrong: